refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-It is definitely possible to refactor the component into smaller, testable ones.
-However, for the purpose of the tutorial, we'll try to keep things inside the same page as much as possible.
-As done below, this will give us the scope to rather focus on explaining the code easily part by part.
+It is definitely possible to refactor the components into smaller, testable ones.
+However, for the purpose of the tutorial, we'll try to keep things on the same page as much as possible.
+As done below, this will give us the scope to rather focus on explaining the code easily, part by part.

 **1. Data Fetching and Processing**